mreferre/devnull/README.md

 - There is a subtle issue when you browse the app for the first time where the browser console shows errors.
 This is likely due to problems with variables not initialized properly.
 This needs further investigation.
 The app works just fine and there is no evidence of the problem unless you inspect the page and go to the console outputs.
 - There is a ton of optimization that could be achieved both in the application code as well as in the packaging constructs (e.g. Dockerfiles).
 The package in its current form works but it is far from being considered optmized.
 - Idempotency may be a problem.
 While I am trying to explicitly declare container tags and modules versions moving forward, there is a chance that if you try to build your own containers from the Dockerfile provided and/or install the project on a cloud instance, the output may be diverging from one setup to another.
 Generic `apt-get update`, `npm install` `gem install sinatra` instructions may lead to different versions of code and modules being pulled at build and setup times.
+- The cache instance is still named `redis-server` (this will be renamed `yelb-cache` in the future for consistency)
 - While the intent was to build an application whose layers could scale out (and scale independently) in a classic microservices scenario, very little testing has gone into scale out deployment scenarios so far.
 Most of the tests have been done with one (1) instance of service per layer.